 d) Find the conserved region of Xrcc1 and Rad4 by using dotplots.
 (Use Window=35, Stringency=20) Note the internal repeat in Rad4.

-b) use lineup to look at the multiple alignment and to remove potential non-conserved overhanging ends.
+a) use pileup to create a multiple alignment of these three sequence fragments (in MSF format)b) use lineup to look at the multiple alignment and to remove potential non-conserved overhanging ends.
 Save the edited multiple alignment in MSF format.

 c) use profilemake to create a profile from the edited MSF file.
 Create the profile with lineas symbol weighting and stringent treatment of non-observed symbols.